Class CodegenWriter<T extends CodegenWriter<T,U>,U extends ImportContainer>

 should be created.
 CodegenWriters are expected to define a recursive

-type signature (notice that MyWriter
+type signature (notice that MyWriter is a generic parametric

 type in its own type definition).